Habaneceres

 Habaneceres is a Cuban documentary film, directed in 2001 by Luis Leonel León.
-The documentary received awards at film festivals and was selected by the Cuban Film Press Association, affiliated to the International Federation of Film Press (FIPRESCI), as the best film of 2001 in its genre.
+The documentary received awards at film festivals and was selected by the Cuban Film Press Association, affiliated with the International Federation of Film Press (FIPRESCI), as the best film of 2001 in its genre.

 Plot

 The film's protagonist is Havana, used by the filmmaker in a symbolic way to expose the "material and spiritual crisis of the end of the century and the beginning of the new century" in Cuba, through the testimonies of four Havana creators: playwright Alberto Pedro, filmmaker Fernando Pérez, singer-songwriter Carlos Varela and writer Leonardo Padura, who share nostalgia, regrets and longings for their city and their country; and relate fragments of their experiences, from the happiest to the most terrible moments, such as the Mariel exodus, the Maleconazo and the balseros' crisis, key events in the history of the Cuban Revolution.
 Alberto Pedro says "We conduct ourselves inside the deterioration as if we were in Paris.
 Each one of us has a city inside", while Fernando Pérez warns that "no collective dream, no utopia is realized if it is not formed by the yearnings of each individual", quoting Ho Chi Min: "Never has the dawn been closer than when the night has been darkest."